WORKSHOPS

 (on Zoom)

-$350 for the fall series of 10 workshops
+$350 for the spring series of 10 workshops

-ADVANCED: Thursdays, 1-4 pm EST, starts October 2
+ADVANCED: Thursdays, 1-4 pm EST, starts April 9 (full with a waiting list)

-$450 for the fall series of 10 workshops
+$450 for the spring series of 10 workshops

 The Flow provides essential connection, strong medicine, & sanctuary for your writing.
 Jumpstart or reboot your writing in a supportive circle of women.
 Discover & generate new material.
 Make progress on an ongoing project.

-The Wednesday series is appropriate for everyone—from beginner to author—& all genres.
-Whether you’re working on a project or writing with prompts, this practice supports you wherever you are in the writing process—writing fresh pages, developing, revising, etc.
+In both workshops, expect a brief embodied meditation, intriguing prompts, at least an hour & fifteen minutes of writing time, three short breaks with music (stretch, dance, make tea, etc), time to read an excerpt of your writing aloud as part of a group reading & to receive supportive feedback.
+Please note that the Wednesday series is appropriate for everyone—from beginner to author—& all genres.
+Whether you’re working on a project or writing with prompts or both, this practice supports you wherever you are in the your process—writing fresh pages, developing, revising, etc.

 Break music is from my crowdsourced playlist of songs that make my friends have to get up & move—or at least stretch & sway!

-At the end of 3 writing cycles, participants read brief excerpts (4 minutes each) in our group reading.
-We respond with quick comments in the chat about what speaks to us, stays with us, moves us—and not, at this stage (& without seeing it on the page) with suggestions or questions.
-Copies of the chat are sent to all participants immediately after the workshop.
-(Again, in the Thursday workshop, each woman has 15 minutes to read and receive verbal feedback during a group discussion.)
+At the end of 3 writing cycles, participants share brief excerpts in a group reading.
+We respond with what speaks to us, stays with us, moves us—and not, at this stage (& without seeing it on the page) with suggestions or questions.

 The Flow is especially helpful for writer’s block, starting and making progress on a challenging project, evicting harsh editors/critics living in our heads, and for those who want to move through resistance and heal their relationship with writing.